corona-warn-app/cwa-server/.github/pull_request_template.md

 ## Checklist

 * [ ] Test your changes as thoroughly as possible before you commit them.
 Preferably, automate your test by unit/integration tests.
-* [ ] Make sure `mvn -P integration-tests clean verify` runs for the whole project and, if you touched any code for a service in the `services` folder, ensure it can be run with `spring-boot:run`
+* [ ] Make sure `mvn -P integration-test clean verify` runs for the whole project and, if you touched any code for a service in the `services` folder, ensure it can be run with `spring-boot:run`

 ## Description